CCHS-Computer-Science-Honors-Society/ocw/README.md

 Welcome to the **Cherry Creek High School Open CourseWare (OCW)** project!
 This repository hosts the codebase for [creekocw.com](https://creekocw.com), an initiative dedicated to providing free educational resources and course materials from Cherry Creek High School.

+Note on contrubution history: this website has been written in many different languages and different repos, this repo was created in late 2024 but the idea has been worked on from 2023.

 ## Table of Contents

 - [Introduction](#introduction)